accessor-io/ens.tools/PRODUCTION-SEAPORT-IMPLEMENTATION.md

 ## Overview

-This document describes the production-ready Seaport implementation for the ENS Enterprise Management System.
+This document describes the production-ready Seaport implementation for ens.tools.
 The implementation provides enterprise-grade NFT marketplace functionality using OpenSea's Seaport protocol.

 ## Features Implemented